Here for our final news roundup and information overload.

 They've studied the history of Western civilization.

-They've studied the meaning and history of our great constitution.
+They've studied the meaning and history of our great Constitution.

-Hillsdale founded in 1844 to offer the kind of education that is necessary and needed to preserve civil and religious liberty, and it holds true to that mission today while refusing to accept even a single penny of taxpayer funding, not even indirectly in the form of student grants and loans.
+And it holds true to that mission today while refusing to accept even a single penny of taxpayer funding, not even indirectly in the form of student grants and loans.

 And the best part, you can learn from Hillsdale for free.